HeyImChance/FinalProject/README.md

 UPDATE 11.22.1140: Pawn movement fixed for both sides.
 Blue bishop added.
 [AND]

 UPDATE 11.27.1317: Constructors added.
 Golden General added.
 [AND]

+UPDATE 11.29.0118: Can recognize sides now- but everyone can still jump.
+[AND]